huggingface/leaderboards/docs/source/en/open_llm_leaderboard/faq.md

 Example: `meta @architecture:llama; 7b @license:apache` will find:
 - Models containing "meta" AND having the Llama architecture, OR
-- odels containing "7b" AND having an Apache license.
+- Models containing "7b" AND having an Apache license.

 **Real-Time Results**
 - Dynamic Updates: The search is performed in real-time with debouncing for smooth performance.